AEADataEditor/aeadataeditor.github.io/_guidance/data-deposit-aea.md

 ![Distribution question](/images/icpsr-submit-q3.png)

 You should answer this one as a function of the earlier answers.
 "Public download" means users will be registered users of openICPSR and consent to the license (next question), without further controls.
-"Restricted access" means that data will be distributed through openICPSR's [Restricted Data Access Mechanism](https://www.openicpsr.org/openicpsr/accessRD).
+"Restricted access" means that data will be distributed through ICPSR's [Restricted Data Access Mechanism](https://www.icpsr.umich.edu/web/pages/ICPSR/access/restricted/).

 #### Choose a license